kinematica/kinematica-js/README.md

 ### Controller

 - [ ] Specify a list of update functions (initially just updateVariables) that need to be called at set intervals.
+- [x] Determine how to find time and update at intervals.

 ### GUI